 Michelangelo’s extremely crappy temper could teach us more about his astounding amount of creative energy, than just learning that he painted the Sistine Ceiling between 1508 and 1512.

 Think about learning that his famous sculpture, the gorgeous David (1504), was made out of a single marble block that no one would dare to carve and that Michelangelo adapted the human proportions to get some visual effects.
 Much better, right?
 Right!

 But it would be also better if we learn about how people have reacted when confronted with an artwork.
 Did you know that the famous painting by Eugene Delacroix, Liberty Leading the People (1830), was hidden after widely praise because authorities thought it would stimulate riots?
 Well, there you have…

 Children and adults alike can enjoy the history of art at any time.
 There are no age limitations.
 A 7-year-old, as well as a 16-year-old or a grumpy old person, can have fun learning about the history of art because it’s about them, us, our creative impulse, emotions, and reactions.

 Art history is not about a list of dead people who painted or sculpted with talent.
 It’s not about some dead people who designed and built palaces and temples in the past.
 Art history is about everything they had as humans that we have too.

 So, to study the history of art is not about thousands of slides.
 It’s about ourselves, about the deepest possibilities of our creative impulse.
-And that is what I show you in this new Teachlr course: The Joy of Art History.
+And that is what I show you in this course: The Joy of Art History.